 Symptoms can include fatigue and pain in muscles and joints.

-In the more severe type, symptoms may be similar to those of stroke or can include difficulty breathing and chest pain.
+In the more severe type, symptoms may be similar to those of stroke or can include numbness, tingling, arm or leg weakness, unsteadiness, vertigo (spinning), difficulty breathing, and chest pain.

 Limiting the depth and duration of dives and the speed of ascent can help with prevention.

 (See also Overview of Diving Injuries Overview of Diving Injuries People who engage in deep-sea or scuba diving are at risk of a number of injuries, most of which are caused by changes in pressure.
 These disorders also can affect people who work in underwater... read more .)

 Air is composed mainly of nitrogen and oxygen.
 Because air under high pressure is compressed, each breath taken at depth contains many more molecules than a breath taken at the surface.
 Because oxygen is used continuously by the body, the extra oxygen molecules breathed under high pressure usually do not accumulate.
 However, the extra nitrogen molecules do accumulate in the blood and tissues.

 As outside pressure decreases during ascent from a dive or when leaving a compressed air environment, the accumulated nitrogen that cannot be exhaled immediately forms bubbles in the blood and tissues.
 These bubbles may expand and injure tissue, or they may block blood vessels in many organs—either directly or by triggering small blood clots.
 This blood vessel blockage causes pain and various other symptoms, for example, sometimes similar to those of a stroke (such as sudden weakness on one side of the body, difficulty speaking, or dizziness), or even flu-like symptoms.
 Nitrogen bubbles also cause inflammation, causing swelling and pain in muscles, joints, and tendons.